Welcome to your online class with Professor Brad Reynolds.

 CAN I SEND ALL MY WEEKLY WORK IN A SINGLE EMAIL?

-No, all work needs to be sent in separate emails.
+No, all work needs to be sent in in the body of your email and sent in separate emails.
 Yes, it is a bit more work but it will make our going back and tracking any missing work a lot easier.
+If multiple work is sent in the same email, only the first item will be graded.

 JUST A FEW FINAL POINTS:

 Make sure you adhere to all deadlines for homework and exams!
 Deadlines are strictly enforced!
 So, try to submit all work more than 72 hours prior to its due date in case something needs to be redone or in case you have a computer problem!
+Note that even work you redo must be received by the due deadline!
 Make sure you sign into the Discussions area of Canvas or the Discussion Area at your class website by the required date so you don't get dropped from your class.

 Take all multiple choice exams early on the day of their availability so that you will have time to retake the exam in case you have any technical difficulties.
 You are NOT guaranteed an opportunity to retake the exam if you have technical difficulties after 9 p.m.
 COC time on the day of an exam.

-Make sure your articles and projects relate to the PRIMARY content of your class.
+Make sure your articles and projects mention the PRIMARY content of your class which is U.S. history between 1866 and 1999.

 If you have any other questions about the class then remember you can send an email anytime to Professor Reynolds at firstname.lastname@example.org.
 Welcome to the class!